billw2/rpi-clone/README.md

 	$ sudo cp rpi-clone-setup /usr/local/sbin/sys-clone-setup
 ```

-If your other OS is a SD card booted system, it will possibly work.
+If your other OS is a SD card booted system, it will possibly work because
+an initialize clone images a first /boot partition.
 However it currently does not work for emmc booted devices.

-rpi-clone does not directly support usage on a desktop OS.
+rpi-clone does not directly support usage on a desktop OS because there
+are different possible bootloaders and while device names or PARTUUID
+are handled for /etc/fstab, UUID is not handled.
+However, it works for me and I use rpi-clone renamed as sys-clone on
-However, I do use it with my Debian desktop because my setup script
+my Debian desktop because I use PARTUUID in my fstab and I use the grub
-handles my /etc/grub.d/ custom menus and fstab, and the script runs
-grub_install.  rpi-clone does handle editing of
-PARTUUID values in /etc/fstab, but a customized setup script for
-a desktop might need to handle file system UUID values or device
-name editing in /etc/fstab and the bootloader config.
-If these possible
-issues are handled in a setup script, then rpi-clone should work fine
-creating clone backup disks for a desktop.
+bootloader (rpi-clone will run grub-install if it detects it installed
+and there is a /boot/grub directory).
+Using PARTUUID makes fstab
+editing simple because only a single number identifies the entire disk.
+I do have possible ambiguity in my grub menu setup because I only use
+device names in my menu entries while the fstab uses PARTUUID.
+But what actually happens is that with a root=/dev/sda2 in my grub menu
+default boot line, a USB disk will boot as sda if I have the disk plugged
+in when booting, which is what I want.
+Device names in fstab are a bad
+idea when doing this because the USB disk root partition could boot and then
+mount my internal drive partitions instead of the USB partitions.
+But
+I use PARTUUID so there will not be cross mounting.
+And I have a couple
+of extra grub menu entries with other root variations just in case.

 ## Usage
 To get a usage screen showing available options,